-(Note: This article represents a modified version of Lesson 4 of our free comprehensive guide to medical school applications, Get Into Medical School: 6 Practical Lessons to Stand Out and Earn Your White Coat.)
+(Note: This article can also be found in our free, 66-page comprehensive guide to medical school applications, Get Into Medical School: 6 Practical Lessons to Stand Out and Earn Your White Coat.)

 If you're reading this, you may have already conquered the most dreaded part of your AMCAS application: the medical school personal statement.